Sepsis End of Life Symptoms: A Complete Guide

 • Heart palpitations: Irregular heartbeats or palpitations can result from the body’s attempt to compensate for low blood pressure and poor circulation.
 These can be frightening for both the patient and their family.

 • Cold, clammy, and pale skin: Peripheral vasoconstriction to maintain blood flow to vital organs can cause the skin to feel cold and appear pale or clammy.
+For families seeking the best hospice support, it’s crucial to understand these symptoms and how they may affect end-of-life care.
 This is a visible sign of the body’s distress.

 • A skin rash: A rash may develop due to the body’s inflammatory response to infection, sometimes indicating disseminated intravascular coagulation (DIC).
 This can be a critical indicator of the severity of the condition.